nielsenjared/nielsenjared.github.io/content/blog/data-structure-tree-searches/index.md

 ---
-title: 'Data Structures in JavaScript: Tree Traversal'
+title: 'Data Structures in JavaScript: Tree Search'
-date: '2020-10-02'
+date: '2020-10-16'
 description: 'Learning data structures will help you understand how software works and improve your problem-solving skills.
-In this tutorial, you will implement traversal of a tree data structure in JavaScript.'
+In this tutorial, you will implement search of a tree data structure in JavaScript.'
-keywords: ['javascript', 'tree', 'data structure', 'traversal']
+keywords: ['javascript', 'tree', 'data structure', 'search']
 ---

 ![](./jarednielsen-data-structure-tree.png)

 At some point in your career (today?!) you will want to learn data structures.
 It’s not just to ace the technical interview and land your dream job.
 Learning data structures will help you understand how software works and improve your problem-solving skills.
-In this tutorial, you will implement traversal of a tree data structure in JavaScript.
+In this tutorial, you will implement minimum, maximum, and specific value searches of a tree data structure in JavaScript.

 ## Retrieval Practice

 * What is a tree?

-* @TODO
+* What is tree traversal?

 * What are the three types of traversal?